-The second technical component of our paper is the derivation of an affine term structure of interest rates based on an exponential-affine stochastic discount factor (SDF), including stochastic market prices of risk depending on present and lagged values of X_t .
+The second technical component of our paper is the derivation of an affine term structure of interest rates based on an exponential-affine stochastic discount factor (SDF), including stochastic market prices of risk depending on present and lagged values of $X_t$ .
 The parameters of the SDF are estimated by a least square fitting of the whole yield curve.
 In the empirical application the fitting is very good and, moreover, the out-of-sample RMSFE in the prediction of yields of various maturities at various horizons is much better than the one of competing models [VAR(1), VAR(3), CVAR(3), AR(1)], the reduction reaching 45% for the 10-year horizon.
 Moreover, this affine modelling allows for a simple recursive computation of term premia and of their decompositions in terms of forward term premia and in terms of expected risk premia.

-The first application is devoted to the "conundrum" episode.
-The rise of federal funds rates (f.f.r.) of 425 basis points and the low and relative stable level of the 10-year interest rate, observed between June 2004 and June 2006 on the U.S. market is described as a "conundrum" by the Federal Reserve Chairman Alan Greenspan in February 2005, given that, during three previous episodes of restrictive monetary policy (in 1986, 1994 and 1999), the 10-year yield on US zero-coupon bonds strongly increased along with the fed funds target.
+The first application is devoted to analyze and to compare three monetary policy tightening episodes that took place in 1994, 1999 and 2004, with the latter being the so-called "conundrum" episode.
+The rise of federal funds rates (f.f.r.) of 425 basis points and the low and relative stable level of the 10-year interest rate, observed between June 2004 and June 2006 on the U.S. market is described as a "conundrum" by the Federal Reserve Chairman Alan Greenspan in February 2005, given that, during previous episodes of restrictive monetary policy (in 1986, 1994 and 1999), the 10-year yield on US zero-coupon bonds strongly increased along with the fed funds target.

-Among several finance and macro-finance models [see, for instance, Hamilton and Kim (2002), Bernanke, Reinhart and Sack (2004), Favero, Kaminska and Sodestrom (2005), Kim and Wright (2005), Ang, Piazzesi and Wei (2006), Bikbov and Chernov (2006), Dewachter and Lyrio (2006), Dewachter, Lyrio and Maes (2006), Rudebusch, Swanson and Wu (2006), Rosenberg and Maurer (2007), Rudebusch and Wu (2007, 2008), Chernov and Mueller (2008), Cochrane and Piazzesi (2008), and the survey proposed by Rudebusch, Sack and Swanson (2007)], some have indicated that the reason behind the coexistence of increasing f.f.r. and stable long-rates is found in a reduction of the term premium, that offsets the upward revision to expected future short rates induced by a restrictive monetary policy.
-Our analysis is based on a reliable measure of the term premia (on the long-term bond) and also on a decomposition of that measure in terms of forward term premia at different horizons, and in terms of expected risk premia attached to the one-period holding of bonds at different maturities.
-This analysis, which also considers a comparison with other recent periods showing a rise of the short rate (1994 and 1999), leads us to results in line with Cochrane and Piazzesi (2008).
+Among several finance and macro-finance models [see, for instance, Hamilton and Kim (2002), Bernanke, Reinhart and Sack (2004), Favero, Kaminska and Sodestrom (2005), Kim and Wright (2005), Ang, Piazzesi and Wei (2006), Bikbov and Chernov (2006), Dewachter and Lyrio (2006), Dewachter, Lyrio and Maes (2006), Rosenberg and Maurer (2007), Rudebusch and Wu (2008), Chernov and Mueller (2008), Cochrane and Piazzesi (2008), Joslin, Priebsch and Singleton (2010) and the survey proposed by Rudebusch, Sack and Swanson (2007)], some have indicated that the reason behind the coexistence of increasing f.f.r. and stable long-rates is found in a reduction of the term premium, that offsets the upward revision to expected future short rates induced by a restrictive monetary policy.
+Our analysis, which is based on a reliable measure of the term premia (on the long-term bond) and also on a decomposition of that measure in terms of forward term premia and expected risk premia, confirms the conclusion of that part of the literature.